kstady/Prealgebra/README.md

-# Make a new project in Ximera
+# My new project in Ximera

 This contains acitivites for prealgebra.